drewsilcock/drewsilcock.github.io/_posts/2014-07-18-proper-linenumbers.md

     * There is no visual separation between the line numbers and the code, causing them to visually become indistinct, and
     * When trying to copy code from the codeblocks, the line numbers are included, annoyingly.

-So what's the alternative?
-Well, Pygments has inbuilt the `table` option, which separates the code from the linenumbers, ostensibly fixing both of these problems.
+So what's the alternative? <!--more--> Well, Pygments has inbuilt the `table` option, which separates the code from the linenumbers, ostensibly fixing both of these problems.
 Let's take a look:

 ![lineno=table](../public/media/lineno_w_table.png)